The 17 Global Goals

 Different levels of engagement are possible, and you can choose from one of the following ways to participate:

-- Watch our short Changemakers video (launching in August) with your class and do a simple follow on action.
+- Watch our short Changemakers video (launching over the summer) with your class and do a simple follow on action.

-2. Engage in our Changemakers lessons (socially-distant friendly and launching in July) and do a simple follow on action.
+2. Engage in our Changemakers lessons (socially-distant friendly and launching over the summer) and do a simple follow on action.

 Every class who takes part will receive a beautiful World Map for their classroom and a certificate of recognition for taking part in the Changemakers journey.